The Haven Project A Brief History

 - Enroll 25 homeless youth in a GED/vocational/job corps, assist 25 clients to achieve high school level education.

 - Maintain phone and/or Facebook contact with 35 youth each day.

 - Engage 20 youth in individual and/or group counseling.

 - Open a satellite location in a Salem High School.

 Located in the heart of downtown Lynn, we have had a strong beginning, in part due to the support of our community partners, volunteers and the many resources that they have offered to support the young people with whom we work.
 Because over 50% of our operating costs are donated, we are able to magnify the impact of cash donations.
 We also have a strong advisory board of community volunteers who provide guidance, support and advocacy for the young adults.

 How We Run Our Clients & Our Hours

 We initially set a goal of reaching two to three new young people per week, but have been surpassing that number and making contact with anywhere from three to five new individuals weekly.
 Some have been in contact with us for only a few days or weeks, while others have sustained long-term relationships with the program over the course of several months as we work with them through ongoing issues related to housing, school, jobs, and other life circumstances.
 Our progress with these young people has been significant and life changing.

 We are on the second floor at 57 Munroe St. in downtown Lynn, MA right next to the Lynn Commuter Rail and bus station.
-Our program hours are Tuesdays, Wednesdays, Thursdays and Fridays from 4:00-7:00pm.
+Our program runs Monday-Friday from 4:00-7:00pm.
 Young people in need of help may stop by at any of those hours.
 We are also available outside of program hours by phone at 781-913-5738 to answer questions about the program and to offer emergency assistance to young adults.